idiot-sandwitch/seek/README.md

 - Make a file `.env` in the root directory and paste the following lines:
 ```
 JWT_PRIVATE_KEY='skfslakdhfskdjfsd'
-//If you have the environment variable PORT defined on your machine, change 5000 to the value of PORT in the line below.
+# If you have the environment variable PORT defined on your machine, change 5000 to the value of PORT in the line below.
-// For a remotely hosted MongoDB server, enter the base url of the remote server.
+# For a remotely hosted MongoDB server, enter the base url of the remote server.
 BASE_URL='http://localhost:5000/'
-// If you are using a remotely hosted mongodb Server, update the line below to that server's connection string instead.
+# If you are using a remotely hosted mongodb Server, update the line below to that server's connection string instead.
 MONGODB_CONNECTION_STRING = "mongodb://localhost"
 MAX_AVATAR_SIZE_MB=25
 JWT_HEADER='x-auth-token'